 In late October and early November head to Banff for the world class Banff Film Festival.
 You’ll be inspired by writers, videographers and photographers.
 You could literally spend a whole week watching films and listening to speakers.
 But you can show up for a single talk too.
 Reserve tickets in advance.

 Go horseback riding in the Rockies

 Unleash your inner cowboy and try a guided horseback riding trip in the Rockies.
 Go for an hour or go for a week.
 If it’s a short trip the ride to the Plain of Six Glaciers Teahouse above Lake Louise looks like fun.
-And if you’re more hardcore, check out Banff Trailriders for loads of multi-day ideas.
+There is some lovely horseback riding out of Waterton Lakes National Park too.

 Drive the Icefields Parkway – probably the prettiest drive in all of Canada.
 Try to do it in the summer as winter driving can be very hazardous.
 Bring warm clothes too – even in the height of the summer.

 Allow a minimum of fours to drive it – but ideally give yourself a few days so you can stop and take in the scenery.

 Canoe, kayak or cruise Maligne Lake in Jasper

 Take a boat ride on Maligne Lake in Jasper National Park.
 Even better, book a trip (now as campsites fill quickly) and canoe or kayak down to the end of Maligne Lake and stay for a few days.